 Read morePalliative care is an approach to improve the quality of life of patients, who are facing a life-limiting and usually progressive illness.
 Palliative care works to incorporating personalised physical, psychosocial, and spiritual care.
 The below are some palliative care FAQs asked when patients or […]

 Read moreThis guide provides a comprehensive overview of cancer, from its fundamental nature and development to personalised care planning, holistic support, and the management of treatment-related side effects and complications.
-1. What is cancer?
-Cancer is a condition characterised by the uncontrolled growth and multiplication […]
+If you would like more information about our cancer homecare and nursing services, click here. […]

 Read moreCervical Cancer Prevention Week is an opportunity to raise awareness on the risks of cervical cancer, and help women and people learn about how to reduce these risks and prevent the illness.
 What is cervical screening?
-Cervical cancer can be prevented by attending your […]
+Cervical screening, also known as a smear test, […]

 Read morePalliative care can be beneficial at any point in an illness when distressing symptoms arise.
-It isn’t limited to hospice or end-of-life scenarios but instead focuses on improving the sense of contentment for cancer patients throughout their cancer journey.
-In cases of advanced cancer, […]
+It is not limited to hospice or end-of-life scenarios but instead focuses on improving the sense of contentment for cancer patients throughout their cancer journey.
+In cases of advanced […]

 Read moreEvery October, people all over the world show their support for people affected by breast cancer.
 Breast cancer is always an important issue, but October is when charities and fundraisers can really raise awareness and funds for research into its cause, prevention, diagnosis, treatment, […]

 Read more‘We’re 10 years away from prostate cancer being the most commonly diagnosed cancer.’
-Prostate Cancer UK Recent news on the latest figures shows that prostate cancer is now the most common cancer, overtaking breast cancer for the first time.
-Nearly 8,000 more men have […]
+Prostate Cancer UK Figures in 2018 showed that prostate cancer is of the most common cancer, overtaking breast cancer for the first time.
+Nearly 8,000 more men have been diagnosed with […]

 Read moreGetting the right care for a loved one is essential.
 Whether you are looking for respite, cancer or palliative care, there are many important questions to consider.
 Finding suitable care can be a stressful experience for both you and your family, and it can […]